emsifa/evo/README.md

 To create your own type caster, you have to create a class implementing `Emsifa\Evo\Contracts\Caster` interface.

 In this example we will create a boolean caster.
-Then we will override Evo's default boolean caster with our custom caster.
+Also we will override Evo's default boolean caster with our custom caster.

 First, let's create file `BoolCaster.php` in `app/Casters` directory.
 If you don't have `Casters` directory yet, just create it.

-Then let's write a blank caster code:
+Then let's write this blank caster code:

 ```php
 <?php